-However, an owner shouldn’t attempt to train a cat in the same way that he would train a dog.
+However, owners shouldn’t attempt to train cats in the same way they would train dogs.
 Cats don’t respond well to punishment or sharp vocal tones, which just make them aggressive or fearful.
 Instead, owners should use rewards and clicker training.

-Many cat owners have noticed the extraordinary lengths some pets will go to attain a desired goal, and the way that they will try multiple strategies, rejecting an approach that proves ineffective and trying something new, rather than simply doing the same thing over and over again.
+Many cat owners have noticed the extraordinary lengths their pets will go to attain a desired goal, and the way that they try multiple strategies, rejecting an approach that proves ineffective and trying something new rather than simply doing the same thing over and over again.
 Cats have also been known to problem solve by observing humans.
 For example, a cat may watch a person open a door by turning the knob and later jump up on a nearby object and attempt to turn the doorknob with his paws.
-Such attempts are inevitably thwarted by a lack of opposable thumbs, but the fact that a cat would try such a strategy indicates some degree of intelligence.
+Such attempts are inevitably thwarted by a lack of opposable thumbs, but the fact that a cat would try this strategy indicates some degree of intelligence.

 Some cats are more vocal than others, but all cats communicate.
 Feline communication may involve anything from cheerfully greeting an owner when he arrives home from work to asking for food to expressing anxiety about a situation.

 Cats have impressive memories for directions that often enable them to find their way home after travelling long distances.
-This superior navigation ability is believed to derive from two things: using the angle of the sun for navigation (which can be done even on cloudy days because the cat uses polarized light for wayfinding) and being sensitive to the Earth’s magnetic fields.
-This latter hypothesis was borne out when it was found that attaching a magnet to a cat will disrupt his navigational skills.
+They do this by using the angle of the sun (which can be done even on cloudy days because the cat uses polarized light for wayfinding) and the Earth’s magnetic fields (attaching a magnet to a cat will disrupt his navigational skills).

-A story that dramatically illustrates the phenomenal feline navigational ability is that of Howie the Persian, who crossed 1,000 miles of brutal Australian outback to find his family.
-Howie had been left in the care of his owner Kirsten’s grandparents while Kirsten went on an overseas trip, but had disappeared from their home while Kirsten was away.
-A year later, a mangy stray showed up on Kirsten’s doorstep.
-Upon cleaning up the filthy, skinny, injured animal, they realized that it was Howie, who had fought his way back through a vast expanse of harsh desert and wilderness to return to the family he loved.
+The phenomenal feline navigational ability was demonstrated by Howie the Persian, who crossed 1,000 miles of Australian outback to find his family.
+Howie had been left in the care of his owner’s grandparents while she went on an overseas trip, but he disappeared from their home and showed up a year later on his owner’s doorstep.
+After cleaning the filthy, skinny, injured animal, she realized that it was Howie.
+He had fought his way back through a vast expanse of harsh desert wilderness to return to the family he loved.